MiggiV2/OpenAI-Audiobook-Generator/README.md

 - **Progress Tracking:** Features progress bars for conversion and file creation.
 - **Download Option:** Users can download the generated audiobook in audio format.
 - **Privacy Focused:** No ads or user tracking, ensuring user privacy.
+- **Local TTS Support:** Use of local TTS API which are OpenAi compatible e.g. [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI)

 ## Technical Details